In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 As for the stock, there are good and bad times to buy Strategy.
 With bitcoin’s history of 80%+ crashes, the stock is not for those with weak hands.
 In addition, investors should be cautious when using it as collateral, as downside risk could lead to margin calls.

 Strategy’s stock is volatile, with an average beta of 1.5x to bitcoin, meaning it outperforms in bull markets but drops sharply in corrections.
 Bitcoin will inevitably drop 60-80%, triggering panic, but Strategy’s debts will not increase.
-This could provide long-term investors a chance to buy stock at a discount.

 Experience shows that when Strategy’s share price falls below the value of its bitcoin holdings, it presents an excellent buying opportunity.
 Long-term investors can capitalize on bitcoin's volatility by accumulating shares when the stock trades below its bitcoin treasury value, essentially buying below net asset value.

-Of course, holding Strategy stock isn’t the same as holding bitcoin directly, but for fiat investors seeking leveraged Bitcoin exposure, there’s no better alternative.
+Of course, holding Strategy stock isn’t the same as holding bitcoin directly, but for fiat investors seeking leveraged bitcoin exposure, there’s no better alternative.

 The growth of Strategy illustrates the power of a well-executed Bitcoin treasury strategy in transforming corporate finance.
 This is nothing short of a revolutionary breakthrough, both in its impact and the unprecedented speed at which it has been executed.

-Unlike Bitcoin, which is governed by code, Strategy is led by people who can make mistakes, and even die, highlighting the superiority of holding bitcoin directly, which can persist independent of a single person in perpetuity.
 Nevertheless, understanding what Strategy does is essential for any entrepreneur, as it represents a revolution in corporate finance and appears to be the best option for gaining exposure to bitcoin through a fiat-regulated vehicle, if that’s what you’re looking for.

-There is no free lunch, both Bitcoin and Strategy demand a strong commitment and a willingness to challenge conventional thinking.
 Ultimately, what you do with that knowledge is up to you.
-But, the need to explore alternatives to conventional treasury strategies, particularly bitcoin, will become increasingly relevant for everyone, from firms and individuals to nation-states.
+But the need to explore alternatives to conventional treasury strategies, particularly bitcoin, will become increasingly relevant for everyone, from individuals and companies to nation-states.

 This is especially true for property investment firms, including developers, residential and commercial landlords, shopping center owners and hotel operators, as the digitalization of value, which bitcoin represents, challenges real estate’s long-standing role as the dominant store of wealth.